← Return to threshold

 Attention that can settle.

-What Emerged
+What happened

-People finished articles again.
+People finished articles.

 Artifacts: The printed magazine, the monthly rhythm, the physical trace of use